conda/conda/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

 Before Anaconda 5.0, compilers were installed using system tools such as XCode or ``yum install gcc``.
 Now there are conda packages for Linux and macOS compilers.
-These packages are split into separate compilers:
+Unlike the previous gcc 4.8.5 packages that included gcc, g++ and gfortran all in the same package, these conda packages are split into separate
+compilers:

 Linux: